Artificial Intelligence

 - Gain confidence in reviewing, editing, and adapting AI outputs for real-world use.

-This workshop is part of an InnovateUS Series called Amplify
+This workshop is part of an InnovateUS Series called : Mastering Public Communication in the AI Age Series

 Director of the Juelsgaard Intellectual Property and Innovation Clinic at Stanford Law School